lostatc/codot/docs/codot.1.rst

 --------
 Source File
     A source file is a file created by an application to allow the user to configure that application.
 An example is ~/.vimrc.
+There is an example source file under EXAMPLES_.

 Template File
     A template file is a copy of a source file that has had certains values replaced with user-defined identifiers.
-The format of these identifiers is set by the 'IdentifierFormat' option in settings.conf (see FILES_).
+The format of these identifiers is set by the 'IdentifierFormat' option in 'settings.conf' (see FILES_).
 All template files go in the 'templates' directory (see FILES_), which mimics the file structure under the user's home directory.
-That means that the template file for a config file located at ~/.config/foo.conf will be located at .config/foo.conf under the templates directory.
+That means that the template file for a config file located at ~/.config/foo will be located at .config/foo under the templates directory, and that every template file should correspond to exactly one source file.
 There is an example template file under EXAMPLES_.

 Config File
     A config file is a file created by the user to consolidate settings from